jjceball/166CSE/README.md

 CSE166
 ======
-Code used in CSE 166
+Code used in CSE 166, Image Processing

+Core Language used: Matlab